top of page

 WE ARE A FAMILY OWNED AND OPERATED VEGETABLE FARM, SPECIALIZING IN BRASSICA OLERACEA CROPS.

-WE HAVE OVER SIXTY YEARS OF EXPERIENCE GROWING PRODUCE IN THE HEART OF CANADA.
+WE HAVE OVER SIXTY-FIVE YEARS OF EXPERIENCE GROWING PRODUCE IN THE HEART OF CANADA.
 OUR FOCUS CONCENTRATES ON GROWING QUALITY VEGETABLES AND DELIVERING A CONSISTENT SUPPLY, DOING SO IN AN ECOLOGICAL AND SUSTAINABLE FASHION.

-Located along the beautiful banks of the Assinaboine River in the southern region of Manitoba's prairie you will find long green rows of seasonal vegetables.
+Located along the beautiful banks of the Assiniboine River in the southern region of Manitoba's prairie you will find long green rows of seasonal vegetables.
 From the deep greens of broccoli in late spring to the bright whites of cauliflower amongst fall colours, we extend our growing season as long as Mother Nature will allow us.
 Research is at the heart of our operation, and we conduct extensive trials to find the very best varieties to grow in our central Canadian climate along with our clay-loam soil.

 We source these hard to find varieties from some of the very best seed producers in the world.

 In addition to the broccoli and cauliflower we also produce spring and late cabbage, celery, salad cucumbers and our specialty sweet corn.

 Johannes Itzke had a connection with nature, especially flowers.
 As a young man he enrolled in horticulture courses to build up his knowledge in the trade.
 The alluring colours and smells had him absorbed.
 Unfortunately, thereafter, he found out that the floral business wouldn't allow him to live the life that he set out for and conceptualized more fortune in market garden vegetables.